vicinityh2020/vicinity-agent/docs/ADAPTER.md

 ### HTTP Methods for interaction patterns

-To follow the REST specification and W3C WoT recommendations, Adapters **must always** implement the following endpoints (for read_links and write_links) in the interaction patterns:
+To follow the REST specification and W3C WoT recommendations, Adapters **must always** implement the following http methods in endpoints of the interaction patterns:

 | Pattern | link | method |
 | --- | --- | --- |